bresilla/bibiman/README.md

 # Build the binary to /target/release
 cargo build --release

-# optional: create symlink:
-ln -sf /target/release/bibiman ~/.local/bin

 # OR
 # Install the binary to CARGO_HOME/bin which normally is in PATH
 cargo install --path=. --locked

 ```

-If you use the symlink option, you have to make sure that the directory
-containing the symlink is in your `PATH`.

 ## Usage